npxhuy/popgen_binp29/Data/readme.md

+SNPulse is an application that will produce an MAF plot overtime for a certain SNP.

 This readme contains the explanation for files type, steps that involving in the population genetics project of the BINP29 course.

 # REQUIRED FILES